 What Cy Pres Means in Practice

 Cy pres (pronounced "see pray") comes from a French phrase meaning "as near as possible."
-The idea is straightforward: if a charitable trust can no longer fulfill its exact purpose, the court redirects the property toward a purpose that comes as close as possible to what the settlor originally intended.
+Under trust law, the idea is straightforward.
+If a charitable trust can no longer fulfill its original purpose, the court redirects the property toward a purpose that comes as close as possible to the intentions of the donor.

 If a particular charitable purpose becomes unlawful, impracticable, impossible to achieve or wasteful: 1.
 The trust does not fail in whole or in part.
 2. The trust property does not revert to the settlor or the settlor's successors in interest.
 3. The court may apply cy pres to modify or terminate the trust by directing that the trust property be applied or distributed in whole or in part in a manner consistent with the settlor's charitable purposes.

-A.R.S. § 14-10413(A)This prevents a common problem: a generous donor creates a charitable trust, and years later the specific cause ceases to exist or becomes impractical.
-Without cy pres, the assets could revert to the settlor's family, defeating the charitable intent entirely.
+A.R.S. § 14-10413(A)This prevents a common problem.
+A generous donor creates a charitable trust, and years later the specific cause ceases to exist or becomes impractical.
+Without cy pres, the assets could revert to the settlor's family.
+That would defeat the original intent entirely.

 When the Trust Can Revert Instead

 Cy pres is not absolute.
-Arizona law recognizes two situations where a reversion clause in the trust document can override the court's cy pres authority.
+The law recognizes two situations where a reversion clause can override the court's authority to modify.
 The trust property can return to the settlor if the settlor is still alive when the provision takes effect, or if fewer than twenty-one years have passed since the trust was created.

 A provision in the terms of a charitable trust that would result in distribution of the trust property to a noncharitable beneficiary prevails over the power of the court under subsection A to apply cy pres to modify or terminate the trust only if, when the provision takes effect: 1.
 The trust property is to revert to the settlor and the settlor is still living.
 2. Fewer than twenty-one years have elapsed since the date of the trust's creation.

 A.R.S. § 14-10413(B)After twenty-one years, or once the settlor has passed, the cy pres doctrine takes priority.
-The charitable purpose endures, and the court ensures the assets continue serving the community in the way the settlor envisioned.
+The charitable purpose endures, and the court ensures the assets continue serving the community.